Scotland v Ukraine play-off confirmed for 1 June

 Wales beat Austria to progress to the final, which takes place in Cardiff.

-Scotland, Ukraine or Wales will face England, Iran and USA in the Qatar finals later this year.
+Scotland, Ukraine or Wales will face England, Iran and USA in the Qatar World Cup later this year.

 The tournament takes place from 21 November to 18 December.